helpers/handlebars-helpers/README.md

 ## Contributing

 ### Undocumented Helpers
 We can always use your help documenting helpers.
-As of Friday, March 14, 2014, **28 of 87 helpers** require documentation:
+As of Monday, March 24, 2014, **15 of 54 helpers** require documentation:

 * `{{'typeof'}}`
 * `{{count}}`